Kristin Medlin, MPA, Director of Research, TreeTop Commons

 Emily Janke, Ph.D., Director, Institute for Community and Economic Engagement, and Associate Professor of Peace and Conflict Studies, University of North Carolina at Greensboro

 The phone rang – it was 3:30pm on a Friday afternoon.
 It was the call that every postsecondary administrator dreads… someone important asking for information NOW.
-This time, it was a representative of our local congressional office requesting data on the North Carolina – by county: where had UNCG contributed to healthcare initiatives?
+This time, it was a representative of our local congressional office requesting data on North Carolina – by county: where had UNCG contributed to healthcare initiatives?
 We were faced with a frustrating decision – drop everything and try to respond, or apologize and move on?

 We knew we had to respond, quickly and comprehensively.
-While UNCG could articulate at a high level the kinds of work that students, faculty, and staff were engaged in related to health, more specific information was not routinely collected nor centrally housed.
+While UNCG could articulate at a high level the kinds of work that students, faculty, and staff were engaged in relation to health, more specific information was not routinely collected nor centrally housed.
 A lot of personal follow up via phone and emails was required to track down the desired information.
 Other requests required us to call in personal favors, quickly depleting cherished social and political capital.

 Shortly after data was collected and reported for this request, a new one came – this time asking for a list of those who were working on the issue of homelessness.
 Requests were frequent, and varied, as legislators, members of the board of trustees, the media, funders, and even some community leaders have asked for different “slices” of data related to UNCG’s interactions with the community – which also were frequent, varied, and many!
 We said we did this stuff, but now we had to say what exactly we did.
 We want to tell our story, but it’s hard to tell it comprehensively and precisely.